usnistgov/dioptra/docs/source/index.rst

 Understand Dioptra
 ^^^^^^^^^^^^^^^^^^^

-- :ref:`Motivation for Dioptra <explanation-motivation-for-dioptra>` - What is Dioptra for and how does it compare to other tools?
+- :ref:`Motivation for Dioptra <explanation-why-use-dioptra>` - What is Dioptra for and how does it compare to other tools?
 - :ref:`Workflow Architecture <explanation-workflow-architecture>` - Learn how all the high level Dioptra components orchestrate together to execute jobs

 .. rst-class:: header-on-a-card